CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 ## Why do I have hundreds of coins?
 After installing the mod for the first time you get given coins for achievement milestones.
-You can either roll with it and take the one time bonus for your first multiworld, or reset the save file to fix it ('Options' > 'Advanced' > 'Reset Account Progression').
+You can either roll with it and take the one time bonus for your first multiworld, or reset the save file to fix it (Options > Advanced > Reset Account Progression).

+## How do I see my current skills/perks/stat boosts?
+Go to Options > Mod Keybinds > Criminal Dawn Upgrades.
+Set the key to whatever you want, and now you can see a list of your upgrades at any time!

 ## Can I use multiple save files to play multiple multiworlds at once?
 No. I have a concept for an automated save switching system that will allow you